prem-muthedath/unit-conversion/README.md

 HOW TO RUN THE PROGRAM AND TESTS:
   1. `cd` to `unit-conversion`, the top directory containing this `README` file, and remain there to execute any of the steps below.
-  2. to load the `UnitConversion` library into `GHCi`, type the below command at the commandline & press `ENTER`:
+  2. to load the `UnitConversion` library into `GHCi`, enter the below command at the commandline:

         - `cabal v2-repl :unit-conversion`